jakkrobbit/quenchjs/README.md

 ## Included Tasks
     `gulp`
 The default.
-Runs all tasks choosen and watches your project folder.
+Runs all selected tasks and watches your project folder.

     `gulp styles`